Our School App Stay connected on the go...

-Supporting evidence will be:
+Supporting evidence will be one or more of:

-- Written confirmation from the Local Authority of the young person’s current or previous looked after status.
+- Written confirmation from the Local Authority of the young person’s current or previous looked after status

-- Completed application form
+- Completed application form.

 These payments are subject to the young person meeting the conditions of the Sixth Form Code of Conduct, which includes attendance to all lessons and supplementary study sessions, as well as completing work to set deadlines.

-A bursary of up to £600 will be awarded to young people in receipt of free school meals and who meet the conditions of the Sixth form Code of Conduct, which includes attendance to all lessons and supplementary study sessions, as well as completing work to set deadlines.
+A bursary of up to £600 will be awarded to young people in receipt of Free School Meals and who meet the conditions of the Sixth Form Code of Conduct, which includes attendance to all lessons and supplementary study sessions, as well as completing work to set deadlines.

 The bursary will be paid by BACS payment direct to the young person’s bank account in the following instalments:

-First half term payment of up to £200 payable after six weeks from the commencement of the programme of study.
+- First half term payment of up to £200 payable after six weeks from the commencement of the programme of study.

-Up to £200 payments at the end of February, and £200 in June.
+- Payments of up to £200 at the end of February and the end of June.

-Supporting Evidence will be:
+Supporting Evidence should include:

-- An application form
+- An application form.

 When and how can I apply for a bursary?

-You need to complete the application form by 16th September 2016.
+All bursaries – including those for the most vulnerable young people – will be administered by Highworth.
+You need to complete the application form by 14 September 2018.
 Later applications will be accepted and assessed in order of receipt.
 You will need to attach the requested evidence with your application.

 When will I know if my application has been accepted?